Marinduque: Festivals

 The Moriones Festival is an annual festival, locally known as "Moryonan", celebrated in Marinduque from March to April.
 In Santa Cruz, Gasan, Boac, and Mogpog, a parade of people dressed as "Moryons" can be seen on the main road connecting the towns of the island.
-Boac and Santa Cruz, the biggest towns in the province, shows a reenactment in the evening of the actual event when Longinus, a blind soldier, punctures Jesus with his spear and blood droplets from the wound restores Longinus's sight.
+Boac and Santa Cruz, the biggest towns in the province, show a reenactment in the evening of the actual event when Longinus, a blind soldier, punctures Jesus with his spear and blood droplets from the wound restore Longinus's sight.

 Music

 Marinduque is home to the kalutang, a musical instrument made of two pieces of wood that produce different note ranges depending on its size.
 A band of 10 to 12 can create music with this instrument.
 In 2011, the kalutang instrument was cited by the National Commission for Culture and the Arts as one of the intangible cultural heritage of the Philippines under the traditional craftsmanship category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.